-Policy CS7 - Urban Extensions
+Policy LP7 - Urban Extensions

-Development of an urban extension (i.e. the broad or specific locations for growth identified in policies CS8-11) must be planned and implemented in a coordinated way, through an agreed overarching comprehensive delivery scheme (a 'comprehensive scheme') approach, that is linked to the timely delivery of key infrastructure.
-With the exception of inconsequential very minor development, proposals for development within the identified growth locations which come forward prior to an agreed comprehensive scheme being produced will be refused.
+Development of an urban extension (i.e. the broad or specific locations for growth identified in Policies LP8-11) must be planned and implemented in a coordinated way, through an agreed overarching broad concept plan, that is linked to the timely delivery of key infrastructure.
+With the exception of inconsequential very minor development, proposals for development within the identified growth locations which come forward prior to an agreed broad concept plan being produced will be refused.

-The comprehensive scheme for the strategic allocations will be expected to cover the areas shown on the Policies Map, whilst those for the broad locations will be expected to cover the areas described in the relevant policy.
-An area designated as a broad location will not preclude a comprehensive scheme being considered and approved at the earliest opportunity, provided that all known constraints are demonstrated to be capable of being overcome.
+The broad concept plan for the strategic allocations will be expected to cover the areas shown on the Policies Map, whilst those for the broad locations will be expected to cover the areas described in the relevant policy.
+An area designated as a broad location will not preclude a broad concept plan being considered and approved at the earliest opportunity, provided that all known constraints are demonstrated to be capable of being overcome.

-Working with Fenland District Council and other relevant stakeholders, a comprehensive scheme should be prepared for each whole urban extension, making it clear all significant landowners are supportive, and submitted to the Council for approval.
-If one or more landowners are not supportive of the comprehensive scheme, then it will need to be demonstrated that a comprehensive scheme can still be delivered for the considerable majority of the urban extension without their involvement.
+Working with Fenland District Council and other relevant stakeholders, a broad concept plan should be prepared for each whole urban extension, making it clear all significant landowners are supportive, and submitted to the Council for approval.
+If one or more landowners are not supportive of the broad concept plan, then it will need to be demonstrated that a broad concept plan can still be delivered for the considerable majority of the urban extension without their involvement.

-If requested by the proponents, the approval process for the comprehensive scheme will be via Supplementary Planning Document (SPD) legislation.
-If an SPD is not requested, then the comprehensive scheme will be approved by Planning Committee as an informal 'in principle' approval to which subsequent planning applications would be expected to adhere to (though its status would be lower than if the SPD route was taken).
+If requested by the proponents, and for an allocated site only, the approval process for the broad concept plan will be via Supplementary Planning Document (SPD) legislation.
+If an SPD is not requested, then proponents will be asked whether they would welcome the broad concept plan to be approved by Planning Committee as an informal 'in principle' approval to which both parties would expect subsequent planning applications to adhere to.
+If neither of the above options are taken up by the proponents, then the broad concept plan will be approved alongside consideration of the first planning application for the strategic allocation or broad location for growth.

-Prior to any planning permission, legal agreement(s) will need to be signed by all relevant parties to ensure delivery of the key aspects of the comprehensive scheme.
-Such delivery may be agreed to be phased, provided appropriate safeguards are in place to prevent cherry-picking of profitable elements of the urban extension being built first and the provision of appropriate infrastructure either delayed or never materialising.
+Whilst phasing may be agreed, the Council will need to be satisfied that the key aspects of the broad concept plan will be delivered.
+Therefore, prior to any planning permission being granted, appropriate safeguards must be demonstrably in place to prevent cherry-picking of profitable elements of the urban extension being built first and the provision of appropriate infrastructure either delayed or never materialising.

-In addition to the other policies of this Core Strategy (such as, in particular, Policies CS16-18 on Environment Quality) and unless something in policies CS8-11 indicates otherwise for a particular area, the comprehensive scheme and subsequent planning applications for each of the urban extensions should:
+In addition to the other policies of this Local Plan (such as, in particular, Policies LP16-19 on Environment Quality) and unless something in Policies LP8-11 indicates otherwise for a particular area, the Council will seek the following, unless demonstrably inappropriate or unviable to do so: